onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The moral offramp from GameA is to start contributing as much as possible

 Universal basic rewards bundle - recognition - that can & should be given to others.
 Who do u recognise and for what?
+    and what if someone gets X amount of recognition and then in return are allowed to give half of that X recognition (in addition to their alotted points for distribution) to whoever they recognize the most as having helped them get where they are?

 What is a facebook group?
 Information and membership curation - a silo.
 We could have so many such different clubs with differing settings and customs and etc.